 On a recent summer family vacation that included three generations of my family, my siblings and I each were tasked with coming up with a different… Continue reading

 This meatless dish is on the menu a lot at my house, especially when the garden is in full swing.
-And like so many of the recipes I share on this site, my garden vegetable pasta bowl recipe evolves with the growing season.
-As June’s snap peas and greens give way… Continue reading
+Like so many of the recipes I share here, my garden vegetable pasta bowl recipe evolves with the growing season.
+As… Continue reading

 One of my go-to kitchen garden meals any time of the year is vegetable fried rice.
 The basic ingredients are things I always have on hand: vegetables, rice, and eggs.
 It’s super easy to pull together, especially if using leftover rice.
 And, best of all, the basic recipe is easily adapted to whatever… Continue reading